Last-Modified Response Header Missing

 • Right after every deploy, curl -I three representative pages and confirm Last-Modified is present and per-page distinct.

-• Set Last-Modified from the article’s actual modifiedAt field, not from build time.
+• Derive Last-Modified from each article’s real modifiedAt, never from build time.

-• Don’t strip the header in CDN config.
+• Don’t strip the header in CDN config, and don’t pin indexable HTML to Cache-Control: no-store.

 Tags: #SEO #Troubleshooting